Menu

 While Walt Disney World Resort is celebrated as the “Most Magical Place on Earth,” it’s not immune to the occasional real-world problem.
 Over the years, incidents at the park have ranged from safety scares to theft, highlighting the challenges of managing a destination that attracts millions annually.

-One recent controversy involves a guest’s allegation of theft at Disney’s Animal Kingdom Lodge, one of the resort’s most popular high-end Deluxe Resorts known for its breathtaking savanna views (not to mention some of the best food on Disney property).
+One controversy involves a guest’s allegation of theft at Disney’s Animal Kingdom Lodge, one of the resort’s most popular high-end Deluxe Resorts known for its breathtaking savanna views (not to mention some of the best food on Disney property).

 Animal Kingdom Lodge exterior